 Every January, Aunty Jean Phillips, invites Australians to pray as we approach January 26 — a day of mourning for our Aboriginal and Torres Strait Islander brothers and sisters.
 Since 2017 these services have been held in every state and territory with the support of Brooke Prentis and the Common Grace movement.
 This year in light of the challenge of COVID-19 one national moment has emerged — a time to pray in unison as we tune in together to #ChangeTheHeart of our nation.

-The concept for these services was developed by Aunty Jean Phillips, one of our great Aboriginal Christian Leaders.
-Aunty Jean has been educating Australian Christians for many decades on the true history of this land we now call Australia.
+Aunty Jean has been educating Australian Christians for decades on the true history of these lands now called Australia.
 Aunty Jean has said to many Australian Christians, “Your history is our history, our history is your history.”

-When Australian Christians come to the realisation of the true history of this land, both the 60,000 plus years of custodianship and stewardship by over 300 nations of Aboriginal peoples, as well as, the true history since 1770 and 1788, a history that hasn’t been taught in our schools until the last couple of years, and includes the truth of theft, rape, massacres, and genocide, they are left with a sense of confusion and question where to turn to.
+When Australian Christians come to the realisation of the true history of Australia — the over 65,000 years of custodianship and stewardship by over 300 nations of Aboriginal peoples, and the true history since colonisation — hearts and minds are unsettled and the question arises "What do I do".

-These services are a way that non-Aboriginal people can come to learn and acknowledge the true history of our nation, to lament the present day disadvantages and injustices facing our Aboriginal and Torres Strait Islander brothers and sisters and to pray to our great Creator Spirt, Lord God, Papa Jesus, for “a nation built on truth, justice, love and hope”.
+As Aunty Jean will tell you “the cross has all the answers” and “prayer is just so important”.
+These services have been a rallying way that non-Indigenous peoples can come to learn and acknowledge the true history of our nation, to lament the injustices and present-day disadvantages facing Aboriginal and Torres Strait Islander brothers and sisters and to pray, for “a nation built on truth, justice, love and hope”.